jithendray/jithendray.github.io/experience.md

 - ETL and BI Implementation for a US-based Employee Educational Benefits Firm (Financial Sector)
     - Led data engineering initiatives, overseeing the entire project lifecycle
     - Engineered a highly efficient ETL solution by constructing a data lake on Amazon S3.
 Migrated and integrated data from MongoDB, MySQL, and PostgreSQL for advanced analytics using AWS Glue and Spark
-    - Architected and deployed a robust CI/CD pipeline from scratch, leveraging AWS CodeCommit, CodePipeline, and CodeBuild to ensure seamless integration and continuous delivery

 ---